vektor-inc/vk-blocks-pro/readme.txt

 [ Bug fix ][ Free Version ] Fix display non intentional Licencekey alert message and update become don't work. ( Please delete once VK Blocks 1.57.0.1 and reinstall 1.57.0.4 or higher )

 = 1.57.0 =
-[ Add Function ] Allow alpha value in some blocks.
+[ Add function ] Allow alpha value in some blocks.
-[ Add Function ][ Dynamic Text (Pro) ] Added an option to show/hide the title when an ancestor page is selected and the ancestor page is display.
+[ Add function ][ Dynamic Text (Pro) ] Added an option to show/hide the title when an ancestor page is selected and the ancestor page is display.
-[ Add Function ][ Animation (Pro) ] Added transforms settings to wrap and unwrap.
+[ Add function ][ Animation (Pro) ] Added transforms settings to wrap and unwrap.
 [ Bug fix ] Fix Textdomain( Translate ) for VK Blocks Pro [ Bug fix ][ Child page list (Pro) ] "There are no page." is not displayed on the front page.
 [ Bug fix ][ Breadcrumb (Pro) ] Delete non intentional margin on editor screen